ashwiniag/Stitch/README.md

 - Attaches security group created in previous layer.

 *fargateservices.yml*
-YEs I agree naming convention can be lot better and folder structure.
+- Yes I agree naming convention can be lot better and folder structure.
 I kinda little ran out of time.
-This layer will create:
+- This layer will create:
 a.
 An alb target group (objects)
 b. dedicated security group
 c.
 Fargate: cluster, services, container definition, roles and their attachment.
 Rolling update.
-This topic is preety huge an interesting.
+- his topic is pretty interesting.
 Soon will be posting blog posts on it.
 Why I have created these AWS resources here? lets say I have created HAllo-World service its neccessary resources which are important and are required, tomorrow when I delete them...I dont want these resources dangling around like nomads.
 HEnce Respective service will be deleted along with their colleagues.
 Easy to maintain.